AlexsLemonade/alsf-scpca/workflows/images/cellranger/README.md

 This folder contains a Dockerfile for the cellranger analysis.

 The cellranger archive component must be downloaded separately to comply with licensing, and should be placed in this folder.
-The current version of this file is `cellranger-4.0.0.tar.gz`
+The current version of this file is `cellranger-4.0.0.tar.gz` and can be downloaded from [10X Genomics Website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest) after agreeing to their license terms.

 ```